Doenet/DoenetTools/src/Doenet/components/templates/ReadMe.md

-// Documentation on how to create a component
+# How to make a Doenet component

-// that has complex behaviour
-//
-// Process
+## Step 1
+Determine which type of component is needed.

+For simpler components start with inheritOnly.js, for most components start with allOptions.js

-// 1.
-Duplicate this file and rename it to the component name and end it with .js
-//    place in the appropriate components directory
+Duplicate the file and rename it to the component name and end it with .js place in the appropriate components directory

-// 2.
-Edit the InheritedComponentClass, NewComponentClass and newcomponentname in this template
+## Step 2
-// 3.
-In /src/Doenet/ComponentTypes.js ,
+ In /src/Doenet/ComponentTypes.js
-//     A. Import the NewComponentClass
+A. Import the NewComponentClass
-//     B. Add NewComponentClass to the componentTypeArray
+B. Add NewComponentClass to the componentTypeArray

-//
+## Step 3
+Update the placeholders in the component file

+ InheritedComponentClass
+ NewComponentClass
+ newcomponentname

+## Step 4

 import InheritedComponentClass from './InheritedComponentClass';